WeMakeDevs/classroom-monitor-bot/docs/CONTRIBUTING.md

 - `fix`      Commits that fixes a bug
 - `refactor` Commits that rewrite/restructure your code, however does not change any behaviour
 - `perf`     Commits that are special `refactor` commits that improve performance
-- `style`    Commits that do not affect the meaning (white-space, formatting, missing semi-colons, etc.)
+- `style`    Commits that do not affect the meaning (white-space, formatting, missing semi-colons, etc)
 - `test`     Commits that add missing tests or correct existing tests
 - `docs`     Commits that affect documentation only
-- `build`    Commits that affect build components like build tool, ci pipeline, dependencies, project version, etc.
+- `build`    Commits that affect build components like build tool, ci pipeline, dependencies, project version, etc
-- `ops`   Commits that affect operational components like infrastructure, deployment, backup, recovery, etc.
+- `ops`   Commits that affect operational components like infrastructure, deployment, backup, recovery, etc
 - `chore`    Miscellaneous commits.
 E.g.: modifying `.gitignore`

 ##### Scope